Advertiser disclosure

 Before deciding on a major, you’ll want to think about what it would mean for your career after graduation.
 Many fields look for candidates from a variety of disciplines.
 For example, if you’re interested in becoming a consultant, employers may prefer STEM majors ranging from psychology to mathematics.
 By contrast, mechanical engineers will typically need a degree in their field in order to get a job right out of college.

 It’s also important to consider whether or not you want to attend graduate school.
-Certain majors, such as psychology, history and statistics often require a master’s degree or higher in order to do meaningful work in the field.
-On the other hand, some majors allow you to enter the workforce with only a Bachelor’s degree.
+Certain majors, such as psychology, history and statistics often require a master’s degree or higher in order to do in-depth work in the field.
+On the other hand, some majors allow you to enter the workforce with only a bachelor’s degree.
 For example, students studying engineering, computer science and journalism can often find an entry-level position after graduation.

 Earning potential

+While it’s important to choose a major that interests you, you’ll also want to consider your return on investment.
 It may be tempting to flock to the highest-paying field of study.
 However, it’s important to consider other factors before making a decision.
 For example, if you’ve always hated math and science, a physics degree may not be the right choice for you.

 Learn more: What is the average starting salary out of college?